Welcome to the Alexander Muss High School in Israel!

 AMHSI’s experienced educators come from a diversity of backgrounds and are therefore able to connect to students on a variety of levels.
 The amount of time students spend with their teachers in class or tiyyulim (field trips), in addition to the deep and engaging nature of the course, often result in students forming deep connections with their teachers, who become friends and mentors.

-Click here for a description of the tiyyulim (field trips) of the core curriculum.
+Click here for a description of the tiyyulim (field trips) of the Israel Studies curriculum.

 Leave your details to receive more info